The Best Diet For Triple Negative Breast Cancer

 There are also quite a number of essential oils that research has indicated are helpful as well, if you would like to know more about which ones to use, contact me.

-For information on the food that should be avoided, as well as a list of supplements and nutrients that support a healthy body and should be included in your health regime, see my page Diet and Cancer.
+For information on the food that should be avoided, as well as a list of supplements and nutrients that support a healthy body and should be included in your health regimen, see my page Diet and Cancer.

 A big thank you for part of the food list goes out to http://foodforbreastcancer.com/ – written by Sarah Charles, herself a breast cancer survivor, and a woman of sharp intellect, Sarah has a mathematics degree from UCLA and is a Harvard graduate.